-Overall, very few QCA articles address directly the migration and development nexus as such; the majority of migration- and development-related studies either focus on migration or on development as the outcome phenomenon to be explained.
-Although it is clear that migration and development affect each other through various interdependencies and interaction mechanisms, very few studies have attempted to disentangle these complex causal relationships.
-However, a growing interest has been noticeable in the research community over the last few years, indicating a growing and emerging field of study.
+Overall, very few QCA articles address directly the migration and development nexus as such, but the majority of migration- and development-related studies either focusing on migration or on development as the outcome phenomenon to be explained.
+While it is clear that migration and development affect each other through various interdependencies and interaction mechanisms, very few studies have attempted to disentangle these complex causal relationships.
+However, a growing interest is noticeable in the research community that has been taking place over the last few years indicating to a growing and emerging field of study.